emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-Next, I decided to combine the three hourly datasets mentioed above becasue they had overlapping data and create one dataset that contained all the necessary information.
+I completed the above querys for all daily datasets as well.
+Next, I decided to combine the daily and sleepday datasets.
+The daily datasets had overlapping data.
+It was also cleaner to just develop two datasets (hourly and daily/sleep) so sleepday was also added to the daily dataset.
 <br>